emissary-ingress/emissary/user-guide/monitoring.md

       - port: ambassador-admin
     ```

-Prometheus is now configured to gather metrics from Ambassador.
+Prometheus is now configured to gather metrics from Ambassador Edge Stack.

 #### Notes on the Prometheus Operator